Ochaco Uraraka: In other media

 Ochaco appears in the spin-off light novel series My Hero Academia: School Briefs, My Hero Academia: Team-Up Missions, and the parody comic My Hero Academia: Smash!!, which depicts My Hero Academias events in a more comedic manner.
-In My Hero Academia: Ultra Archive - The Official Character Guide, she appears in an omake, or a bonus section at the end of the book, with Katsuki Bakugo, set during a final examination in chapter 68, where they talk about Izuku Midoriya.
+In My Hero Academia: Ultra Archive – The Official Character Guide, she appears in an omake, or a bonus section at the end of the book, with Katsuki Bakugo, set during a final examination in chapter 68, where they talk about Izuku Midoriya.
 She is a playable character in the video games My Hero Academia: Battle for All, My Hero One's Justice, My Hero One's Justice 2, My Hero Ultra Rumble, My Hero Academia: Smash Rising, and My Hero Academia: All's Justice.

 In a crossover promotion with Avengers: Infinity War, Ochaco shares a brief conversation with Black Widow.
 She appears alongside Izuku, Katsuki, and All Might in Fortnite, as crossover characters.
 Ochaco was a character skin option as Juno for crossover promotion in Overwatch 2, which became available from 17 to 30 October 2024.

 Ochaco appears in the My Hero Academia Collectible Card Game, a part of the UniVersus Collectible Card Game.
 She has cards in the Girl Power booster set and JetBurn expansion, and she has her own deck.

 In the stage play, Ochaco is portrayed by Yume Takeuchi.
-Takeuchi revelled in hearing that she had the same height, blood type, and hair colour as Ochaco, and she especially favoured My Hero Academia.
+Takeuchi revelled in hearing she had the same height, blood type, and hair colour as Ochaco, and she enjoyed My Hero Academia.
 She described Ochaco as a character who persistently stands up despite getting dirty, is not two-faced, and continuously advances.

 Merchandise

-Merchandise featuring Ochaco includes model figures, plush toys, building toys, keychains, stickers, bags, rucksacks, wallets, photographic bromides, clothing, and cosplay pieces.
+Merchandise featuring Ochaco includes model figures, toys, (Note: Toys include plush toys and building toys, such as those by Nanoblock.) accessories, (Note: Accessories include acrylic key holders, stickers, bags, rucksacks, wallets, clothing, and cosplay pieces.) and photographic bromides.
 She has been popular with cosplayers.
 BoxLunch and Crunchyroll had a collaboration where fans could photograph themselves with characters from My Hero Academia, including Ochaco.
 A collaboration café in Horikoshi's My Hero Academia Original Art Exhibition featured cold grated noodles, a parfait, and a peach drink centred on the character.